iiasa/message_ix/message_ix/tools/lp_diag/Readme.rst

-.. lpDiag documentation file
+..
+LPdiag documentation file

-``lpDiag``: basic diagnostics of the LP programming problems
+``LPdiag``: basic diagnostics of the LP programming problems
 ============================================================

 Description
 -----------

-``lpDiag`` provides basic information about the LP programming problems defined by corresponding MPS-format files.
+``LPdiag`` provides basic information about the LP programming problems defined by corresponding MPS-format files.
 The diagnostics focuses on the implied numerical properties of the underlying optimization problem.